Constructor-io/constructorio-ui-autocomplete/README.md

-# Constructor.io Autosuggest UI Library
+# Constructor.io Autocomplete UI Library

 ## Introduction

 This UI Library provides React components that manage fetching and rendering logic for [Constructor.io's autosuggest services](https://constructor.io/products/autosuggest/).

-[Our storybook docs](https://constructor-io.github.io/constructorio-ui-autosuggest) are the best place to explore the behavior and configuration options for this UI Library.
+[Our storybook docs](https://constructor-io.github.io/constructorio-ui-autocomplete) are the best place to explore the behavior and configuration options for this UI Library.

 ![Autosuggest](assets/autosuggest-ui.gif)